SergioMartinez10512/-Application-Layer-Lab-7-Assignment/README.md

 Note: If you don't see ".html", you might need to enable "File name extensions" in your computer's view settings.

-Paste the Code: Open that file, paste the code I gave you (or the code from your GitHub), and save it.
+Paste the Code: Open that file, paste the code from your GitHub, and save it.

 Phase 2: Open in VS Code
 Open Visual Studio Code.